Pageboy/perspectief/_posts/2019/2019-06-29-mediterranean-heat-on-the-thames.md

 comments: false
 title: Mediterranean Heat on the Thames
 ---
-Phew... sunburn amd swimming after a great trip down to Abingdon reach.
+Phew... sunburn and swimming after a great trip down to Abingdon reach.

 The temperature reached 31 degrees.